OpenGammaProject/Mini-SiD/README.md

 ## Example Results

-Here is a small collection of example results I got when measuring the count rate at the TTL output with my small 18 x 30 mm scintillator and a 6 mm MicroFC SiPM.
+Here is a small collection of example results I got when measuring the count rate at the TTL output with my small 18 x 30 mm NaI(Tl) scintillator and a 6 mm MicroFC SiPM.

 | Sample | Result Average [cps] |
 | --- | --- |